How Toptal® Works

 Many complementary services can simplify and speed up mobile development: Mobile App Data and Simple Queue Service from Amazon, push notifications delivery services like the one from OneSignal, SMS gateways like BulkSMS, Artificial Intelligent (AI) services, like image recognition and analysis by IBM Watson Image Recognition, text analysis by Salesforce Einstein, or voice recognition by Microsoft AI; file storage and synchronization like from Dropbox; or online databases, media storage, and key-value pair storages like ones built by Amazon.

-Apps can be developed once and shipped to multiple mobile platforms with the help of frameworks like React.js and Xamarin, so there’s no need for separate Android app development and iOS app development.
+Apps can be developed once and shipped to multiple mobile platforms with the help of frameworks like React.js, Xamarin, and Flutter, so there’s no need for separate Android app development and iOS app development.

 Many routine input processing tasks can be done via artificial intelligence—skim more than 100 APIs available in the ProgrammableWeb directory.